Bordered manifolds with torus boundary and the link surgery formula

-To see that Equation~\eqref{eq:homotopy-equivalence-phipsi} is a homotopy equivalence, observe that the length 1 maps from the top to bottom, denoted $\id+\phi_*^l\psi_*^r$, are homotopy involutions.
-It follows that if we write $F$ for the map in Equation~\eqref{eq:homotopy-equivalence-phipsi}, there is a map $G$ in the opposite direction so that $G\circ F\simeq K$, where $K$ has length 1 maps which are the identity.
-The map $K$ is its own inverse, so $K\circ G\circ F\simeq \id$ (i.e. $F$ has a left inverse).
-Constructing a right inverse to $F$ is similar.
+Note that $J^2=\id$.
+Therefore, the map $F$ has a left homotopy inverse $J\circ G$ since $J\circ G\circ F\simeq \id$.
+One may modify the construction above to construct a right inverse to $F$ by similar reasoning.
 By basic algebra, the left and right inverses of $F$ must be homotopic.
 Hence $F$ is a homotopy equivalence.

 Finally, we use Lemma~\ref{lem:basic-relations-s-t-phi-psi} to see that